 Mastering the world of computing

 Computing and new technologies are omnipresent in the work of a localization translator.
 That means new terms, often quite challenging to localize.
-Think about e-mail, cloud, deep learning… and all the new terms which continue appearing as technology improves.
-The question of how these terms can be best adapted for a particular locale is a common one.
+Think about e-mail, cloud, deep learning… and all the new terms which continue to appear as technology improves.
+The question of how these terms can be best adapted for a particular locale is common.
 This also means translating a particular type of text which appears in client software (e.g., (User Interface terms)) with the help of specific translation tools such as Passolo, ensuring translated text is clear and intuitive in the target language.

 Producing an ergonomic website

 Localization translators constantly need to think of how translated website text will display to end users.
 Sometimes, this involves localizing content while respecting a text space limit for localized web content to appear correctly on web pages.

 A literal French translation for this would be “Chaîne d’approvisionnement durable – Approvisionnement”, but it is far too long and would likely not display correctly on the webpage.
 The French translator must find a way to shorten it, making sure the translation still makes sense.

 Dealing with highly diversified content

 Adapting the content to the target culture

 Localizing content also means going beyond translating because the content in its entirety (e.g., text, images, colors) must be adapted to the target market's culture.
 For example, some online images may be acceptable in one culture but considered inappropriate in another.